-Notice of Amendment, Privacy Act System of Records, COMMERCE/CENSUS-5, Decennial Census Programs.
+Notice of amendment, Privacy Act System of Records, COMMERCE/CENSUS-9, Longitudinal Employer-Household Dynamics System.

-To be considered, written comments must be submitted on or before December 5, 2016.
-Unless comments are received, the amended system of records will become effective as proposed on December 13, 2016.
-If comments are received, the Department will publish a subsequent notice in the Federal Register within 10 days after the comment period closes, stating that the current system of records will remain in effect until publication of a final action in the Federal Register.
+To be considered, written comments on the proposed amendments must be submitted on or before October 19, 2015.
+Unless comments are received, the amended system of records will become effective as proposed on the date of publication of a subsequent notice in the Federal Register.

 Start Further Info

 Chief, Privacy Compliance Branch, Room—8H021, U.S. Census Bureau, Washington, DC 20233-3700.

 The Department of Commerce proposes to amend the system of records under, COMMERCE/CENSUS-9, Longitudinal Employer-Household Dynamics System.
 The purpose of Longitudinal Employer-Household Dynamics system of records is to enable the Census Bureau to undertake studies intended to improve the quality of its core demographic and economic censuses and surveys and to conduct policy-relevant research.
 By using administrative record data from other agencies, the Census Bureau will be able to improve the quality and usefulness of its data, while reducing costs and respondent burden.